 As it was previously said, Mistweaver Monks are not practically used in PvE activities, but they are frequenters of Arenas.
 A highly mobile healer is a real thorn in opponents’ sides.
 Unfortunately, the upcoming changes are very light, which will not cause major alterations in the PvE type of content.

-A long-suffering Windwalker Monk will not receive any significant renewals in Shadowlands, which leads to the continuation of the existing state of affairs – very good in PvP and completely useless in PvE.
+A long-suffering Windwalker Monk will not receive any significant renewals in Shadowlands, which leads to the continuation of the existing state of affairs – very good in PvP and in PvE it only has very powerful AoE damage.

 This is the newest class in the game so far.
 But despite its novelty, Demon Hunters have already won the love of a huge amount of players worldwide.
 And they have all prerequisites to that!
 The Illidan’s atmosphere, their stunning skills like Double Jump, Fel Rush, and Metamorphosis are surely worth trying.
 And as even these features were not enough, Demon Hunters start their leveling process from level 98 (will be changed to level 10 in Shadowlands).